abhishek-sehgal/abhishek-sehgal/README.md

 I'm currently employed as Senior Research Engineer at Samsung Research America.
 I graduated with a Ph.D. from the University of Texas at Dallas

 - 🔭 I’m currently working on Wireless Applied Research using mmWave and sub-6 GHz Wi-Fi.
-- 💬 Ask me about iOS and Android based DSP and Machine Learning implementations.
+- 💬 Ask me about iOS and Android based DSP and Machine Learning implementations (especially for Audio and Wireless).
 - The repositories forked from SIP-Lab are my Ph.D. work at the Signal and Image Processing Lab under Dr. Nasser Kehtarnavaz